Parallel World Pharmacy

 Parallel World Pharmacy (異世界薬局, Isekai Yakkyoku) is a Japanese light novel series written by Liz Takayama and illustrated by keepout.
 It was serialized online from July 2015 to September 2023 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Media Factory, who published ten volumes from January 2016 to January 2024 under their MF Books imprint.
 A manga adaptation with art by Sei Takano has been serialized online via Kadokawa Shoten's ComicWalker website since November 2016.
 It has been collected in eight tankōbon volumes.
 One Peace Books licensed the manga adaption for English release in North America, with the first volume released in May 2023.
 An anime television series adaptation by Diomedéa aired from July to September 2022.

 Synopsis

 In his life-long obsession to develop new medicines to help people, Kanji Yakutani, a Japanese medical researcher, dies from overwork.
-To his immense surprise, he finds himself reborn in another world with a medieval culture, in which proper medical treatments are an affordable privilege to the wealthy only.
+To his immense surprise, he finds himself reborn in another world with a medieval culture, in which proper medical treatments are a privilege affordable only to the wealthy.
 In his new life as Farma de Médicis, he discovers that he has been granted a divine blessing from Panactheos, the God of Medicine.
 With his divine blessing and his retained knowledge of modern medicine, Farma decides to revolutionize the other world's medical advancements and make proper treatments affordable for the common folk.
 But as one medical emergency follows another, Farma also has to learn what it means to really live in his new life.